Abington Pruning Services

 Seasonal Pruning Calendar, Wildlife Protection & Species-Specific Timing for Abington's Climate Zone 6b

 Abington’s climate (USDA Zone 6b) shapes the optimal timing for tree pruning.
-Most species benefit from dormant season pruning (Feb-March), while spring-blooming trees are pruned after flowering (May-June).
+Most species benefit from dormant season work (Feb-March), while spring-blooming trees are pruned after flowering (May-June).
 Summer pruning is limited to emergency hazard removal to avoid stress, and late fall is generally avoided.
-Oak pruning is strictly limited to Nov-March to prevent oak wilt, and elms are pruned only when dormant to reduce Dutch elm disease risk.
-Tool sanitation is critical—use 70% isopropyl alcohol or 10% bleach solution between trees.
-Wildlife protection includes mandatory nesting bird surveys (March-August) and visual inspections for active nests or dens.
-Work is rescheduled if active wildlife is present, and weather conditions such as drought, heat (>90°F), or ice storms are considered before proceeding.
-For up-to-date weather, consult NWS Boston/Norton.
+Disease management is seasonally timed: oak wilt prevention prohibits oak pruning from April-October; Dutch elm disease and fire blight require dormant season cuts.
+Tool sanitation is mandatory, using 70% isopropyl alcohol or 10% bleach solution between trees.
+Wildlife protection includes mandatory nesting bird surveys (March-August) and visual inspections for active nests or dens, with work rescheduled if wildlife is present.
+Weather conditions, such as drought or excessive heat (>90°F), are also considered to minimize stress and soil compaction.

 Safety Regulations, Insurance Requirements & Utility Coordination for Pruning Operations in Abington